 Pancakes are such great comfort food.
 Add in a few fresh berries, a drizzle of warm maple syrup, and you've got yourself a fantastic and delicious meal in no time.
-Go ahead - you're going to love them!
+So go ahead - you're going to love them!

 2 cups unbleached all-purpose white flour